branduvo/branduvo.github.io/terms/index.md

 ## 9. Limitation of Liability

-To the maximum extent permitted by applicable law, in no event shall Daxirush Ltd, nor its directors, employees, partners, agents, suppliers, or affiliates, be liable for any indirect, incidental, special, consequential, or punitive damages, including without limitation, loss of profits, data, use, goodwill, or other intangible losses, resulting from:
+To the maximum extent permitted by applicable law, in no event shall Branduvo, nor its directors, employees, partners, agents, suppliers, or affiliates, be liable for any indirect, incidental, special, consequential, or punitive damages, including without limitation, loss of profits, data, use, goodwill, or other intangible losses, resulting from:
 - Your access to or use of or inability to access or use the Service
 - Any conduct or content of any third party on the Service
 - Any content obtained from the Service